 Genetic testing is done in relatives when a case or carrier is identified in a family.
 Prenatal screening is recommended for people if a mutation that causes XLP has been identified in their family.

+Treatment of X-linked lymphoproliferative syndrome is hematopoietic stem cell transplantation.
 About 75% of patients die by age 10, and all die by age 40 unless hematopoietic stem cell transplantation is done.
 About 80% of patients who receive a transplant survive.
-Transplantation is curative if done before EBV infection or other disorders become irreversible.
+Transplantation is curative if done before Epstein-Barr virus infection or other disorders become irreversible.

 Rituximab can help prevent severe EBV infection before transplantation.